Pehlevan-Group/sequential-correlations-in-context-regression/README.md

 ## Environment

-This repository uses [`uv`](https://docs.astral.sh/uv/) to create a Python environment from `pyproject.toml`.
-The code was scanned for Python and notebook imports; the environment includes `jax`, `numpy`, `matplotlib`, `optax`, and Jupyter kernel support.
+This repository uses [`uv`](https://docs.astral.sh/uv/) to create a Python environment.
 Install `uv` if it is not already available:

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-From the repository root, create the environment with NVIDIA GPU support.
-The command below names the environment directory `corr-lin-icl-env`:
+Create the environment with NVIDIA GPU support.
+The command below names the environment directory `corr-lin-icl-env` (rename however you'd like).

 ```bash
 uv python install 3.11